OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:28

-When Saul saw and knew that the Lord was with David, and that Michal, Saul’s daughter, loved him,
+When Saul observed and understood that the Lord was with David, and that Michal, Saul’s daughter, loved him,

 ## 1 Samuel 18:29

-Saul was even more afraid of David.
-So Saul was David’s enemy continually.
+Saul's fear of David increased.
+Thus, Saul remained David's adversary continually.

 ## 1 Samuel 18:30

-Then the commanders of the Philistines went out to battle, and it came about, as often as they went out, that David was more successful than all the servants o
+Then the commanders of the Philistines went out to battle, and it came about, as often as they went out, that David was more successful than all the servants of Saul.